Dane County deputy shoots, kills suspect 'in several weapons violations,' authorities say

-The suspect, who was alleged to have committed “several weapons violations” in recent days, was believed to be in the 5200 block of County Road CC, according to the Wisconsin Department of Justice, which released more details on the incident late Sunday.
+The suspect, who was alleged to have committed “several weapons violations” in recent days, was believed to be in the 5200 block of Highway CC, according to the Wisconsin Department of Justice, which released more details on the incident late Sunday.

 Officials set up a perimeter in the area, and the suspect fled on foot, the DOJ said.
 A deputy made contact with the suspect at about 3:15 p.m. and fired at the person, who died at the scene.